mikelCabezas/isdi-parttime-202303/staff/mikel-cabezas/fullstack/project/app/README.md

 View the elements of each park, the recommended age of elements and if the place it's shaded or sun exposed.

-Comment and rate parks for help other parents and childs.

 <img src="https://media.giphy.com/media/ildLrpK7sOV9ky6NOf/giphy.gif" width="250"/>

 Create issues in elements of park.